18-11-2018 HAVE WE FORGOTTEN

 Looking for that blessed hope and the glorious appearing of the great God and Saviour Jesus Christ, who gave Himself for us that He might redeem us from all iniquity and purify unto Himself a peculiar people, zealous of good works.

-It is the appearing of Christ as God Almighty, the Jehovah of the Old Testament, the Jesus of the New, the Lord who has ‘all power in heaven and earth’ and holds ‘the keys of death and hell’, blazing forth his glory so that every man will know Him, that is our hope.
+It is the appearing of Christ as the Lord who has ‘all power in heaven and earth’ and holds ‘the keys of death and hell’, blazing forth his glory so that every man will know Him, that is our hope.
 Why?
 Because at his appearing in glory to be seen, known, and experienced in the heart by everyone on earth, we will also appear with Him in glory.
 This will be the time of our resurrection (or bodily change if we are alive at the Lord’s appearing) to live again on earth in a spiritual, sinless body like the Lord’s body.

 And no man hath ascended to up to heaven but He that came down from heaven, even the Son of man which is in heaven.